 The mentor and the mentee meet once a month (approximately seven meetings during the academic year) for 1-2 hours each time.
 Each pair decides on a schedule and meeting routine that suits them.

 The program runs for one academic year and during the program, information and support for mentors and mentees will be provided at three common events.

 The programme starts in the end of September/beginning of October with a kick-off where all the pairs meet for the first time and receive information about the mentoring program, continues with a common meeting in January and ends with a final meeting in May.

 Would the relationship between mentor and mentee for some reason not function, you can of course drop out of the program.

 Career Services offers mentorship programmes in Swedish and English both in Helsinki and Vaasa.
-The application period for the programme of 2021-2022 is now open.
-Apply here.
-Deadline for applications is 15 May 2021.
+The application period for the programme of 2021-2022 has already closed.
+The application for the programme 2022-2023 will open during the spring 2022.